FC Metalist 1925 Kharkiv (women)

-The Metalist 1925 Kharkiv is a Ukrainian professional women's football team of Metalist 1925 from Kharkiv, Ukraine.
-In 2006–2023, it was better known as Zhytlobud-1 Kharkiv (Zhilstroi-1).
-Since 2015, it is a leader of women's professional football in Ukraine with the most national titles.
+The Football Club Kharkiv is a Ukrainian professional women's football team of FC Kharkiv from Kharkiv, Ukraine.
+Established in 2006 as Zhytlobud-1 Kharkiv (Zhilstroi-1), from 2023 to 2026, it carried the name of Metalist 1925 after aligning with a men's football club.
+In 2026, FC Metalist 1925 became FC Kharkiv.
+Since 2015, it has been a leader in women's professional football in Ukraine, holding the most national titles.

 History

 In 2006 the female team received financial support from the Kharkiv construction company "Zhytlobud-1" and was named after it as Zhytlobud-1 Kharkiv, in the Russian variant Zhilstroi-1.
 The newly formed club has gained many players from another Kharkiv-based club, Arsenal, which was falling apart at that time.
-Oleh Ruban and Yaroslav Latsfer, who knew one another in Metalist Kharkiv, were placed in charge of the newly formed team.
-Led by Latsfer from 2009 to 2015, Zhytlobud won five seasons in a row (2011–2015).
+Oleh Ruban and Yaroslav Latsfer, who knew each other at Metalist Kharkiv, were placed in charge of the newly formed team.
+Led by Latsfer from 2009 to 2015, Zhytlobud won five consecutive seasons (2011–2015).
 After winning the 2015 season, Zhytlobud-1 set a new record for the most titles in the league (7), surpassing the records of Lehenda Chernihiv (6 titles) and Donchanka Donetsk (5 titles).
 Its winning run was interrupted by another Kharkiv club, Zhytlobud-2, which later became Vorskla Poltava.

 Following the 2022 full-scale Russian invasion of Ukraine, the club suspended its participation in professional football, while its junior team, Persha Stolytsia, competed in the Swiss football competitions.
 In 2023, the club renewed its participation in cooperation with another football club, Metalist 1925.
 It changed its name from Zhytlobud-1 to Metalist 1925 on 20 March 2024 after both clubs were fully integrated.

+Stadium

+The club's home stadium is Olimpiyets in the city of Liubotyn, not far from Kharkiv.
+Some of their games were played in Kharkiv's stadiums Metalist and KhTZ.

+Following the full-scale Russian invasion in 2022, the Kharkiv team relocated to Kyiv and plays their games in the Kyiv's exurbs.